voioo/iac-pulumi-seminar/pages/section-1.md

 - AWS/Azure experience for examples
 - Prior automation experience
 - Tools they're familiar with

-This helps us:
-- Gauge the audience level
-- Find experienced students to engage
-- Know which concepts need more explanation
+- Which concepts need more explanation
 -->

+---
+hideInToc: true
 ---

 # The Modern Challenge